All Episodes

 Hi.

-Hi, thank you very much.
+Thank you very much.

 You bet.

-Um we have our president today demanding that we continue his policy of child trafficking across our southern border.
+We have our president today demanding that we continue his policy of child trafficking across our southern border.

 Yeah.

-What kind of homeland security do we have?
+What kind of Homeland Security do we have?

-You I'm laughing.
+I'm laughing.

-Well, since people are not even allowed to talk to these children uh or see what's going on, this is just like any other child trafficking around the world, and it's against all of our laws.
+Well, since people are not even allowed to talk to these children or see what's going on, this is just like any other child trafficking around the world, and it's against all of our laws.

 Right.